-Corporate Responsibility Highlights
+Corporate Social Responsibility Highlights

 We are committed to conducting business in an ethical and transparent way, and to being accountable to our customers, our employees, our stockholders, the communities in which we operate, and all our other stakeholders for the manner in which we run our business.
+Furthermore, our board of directors and its committees receive updates on issues related to corporate social responsibility that are important to our company.

 In addition, we believe that operating sustainably drives long-term stockholder value.
-During the 2020 fiscal year, we responded to the COVID-19 pandemic by supporting and protecting the health and safety of our employees, as well as assisting our communities.
-Described below are recent and ongoing efforts we have undertaken to benefit and support our various stakeholders, including in the face of challenges presented by the COVID-19 pandemic.
+During the 2021 fiscal year, we continued to respond to the COVID-19 pandemic by supporting and protecting the health and safety of our employees, as well as assisting our communities.
+Described below are recent and ongoing efforts we have undertaken to benefit and support our various stakeholders, including in the face of challenges presented by the ongoing COVID-19 pandemic.